deveel/dflow/README.md

 9. Defines the strategy of execution of the branch: by default, the strategy applies is `Sequential`, so it is possible to change it to other strategies
 10. Attaches a user-defined activity `PActivity1` to the branch that will be executed in parallel with the other activities
 11. Because the branch execution strategy defined is `Parallel`, the resulting `State` will be a container of the states resulted from the parallel execution of the activities in the branch; this activity merges the states into a single state, using a user-defined strategy (`BranchMergeStrategy.Instance`) for merging the values of the states
+12. The builder builds a Workflow object using a default IBuildContext (that constructs Activity references with a simple constructor): to build workflows with more advanced service resolving, a new implemenation of IBuildContext is required.